tldr-pages/tldr/pages/linux/toilet.md

 > A tool to display ASCII-art fonts.
 > More information: <http://caca.zoy.org/wiki/toilet>.

-- Generate ASCII art by directly inputting text:
+- Generate ASCII art for a given text:

 `toilet {{input_text}}`